noi-techpark/opendatahub-website/README.md

         target_blank: true # Whether or not the link to the video script or slides is external or not (almost always true)
 ```

-## Add a Web Component
+## Add Web Components

-Adding a Web Component **from the Web Component store** to the layout of a page is simple.
+Adding Web Components **from the Web Component store** to the layout of a page is simple.

 1. Add the Web Component data to the project configuration under `/src/config`.
 The `_default/config.yml` file contians general information about the project.
 It is used during local development.
 Locate the `web_components` array and add your Web Component: